Australian shelduck: Behaviour and ecology

 Australian Shelducks can be seen in flocks of up to 1000 or more.
 They are extremely wary of humans and will often call in their presence, but they can get used to people in urban areas.
 They are upright on land when grazing, and in the water where they sit high.
 Young birds dive frequently, but adult birds only dive during moulting when they are flightless, or when they are injured or scared.

 Breeding

 Australian Shelducks often make their nests in tree holes lined with down, holes in banks, or similar locations.
 Eight to fifteen eggs are laid, and incubated for between thirty and thirty-three days.
 After leaving the nesting hollow, the downy and flightless young often aggregate in crèches of 20-40 birds, and even up to 100 birds rarely.

 Food and Feeding

 Australian Shelducks feed by grazing, dabbling and filtering.
-The eat tubers and other plant material, such as saltbush and samphire, along with a range of insects, crustaceans and molluscs.
+They eat tubers and other plant material, such as saltbush and samphire, along with a range of insects, crustaceans and molluscs.